eclipse-kura/kura/kura/container/README.md

 # Eclipse Kura™ emulator Docker image

-This is a docker image running Eclipse Kura™.
+This is a Docker image running Eclipse Kura™.

 Use the following command to run it: